Lake County Drunk Driving Accident Attorneys

 Drunk driving laws do not only apply to car drivers – they also apply to those operating:

-What To Do After an Accident With a Drunk Driver
+What to Do After an Accident with a Drunk Driver

 Anytime you suspect someone is driving under the influence of alcohol, call 911.
 If you do this before an accident occurs, you could save someone’s life (or your own).
 You should also call 911 if you are hit by a drunk driver, even if no one appears to be hurt.